Emergency Financial Assistance

 Assistance is granted without regard to race, color, creed, religion, sexual orientation, age, gender, disability or national origin.

-In order to request disbursments from the SUSTAIN Fund a student should contact the Dean of Students to scheudle an individual meeting and provide documentation of the cause of the need and copies of related bills or estimates.
+In order to request disbursement from the SUSTAIN Fund a student should contact the Dean of Students to request an application .

 The maximum grant should not exceed $500 per academic year (7 sessions).
 Students are only eligible to receive the grant once per academic year.
 Lifetime maximum of award cannot exceed $1,500/student.

-Recipients agree to provide documented proof that assistance funds were applied to the emergency expense indicated on the application.
-Utilzing funds granted for emergency assistance in ways other than those agreed upon or noted in the application may violate the Dishonesty portion of the Honor Code.
+Recipients agree to provide documentation of bills for which funds are requested so the funds may be remitted directly to the biller or documented proof that assistance funds were applied to the emergency expense indicated on the application.
+Utilizing funds granted for emergency assistance in ways other than those agreed upon or noted in the application may violate the Dishonesty portion of the Honor Code.